xdan/jodit/src/core/view/README.md

 # View UI component

-Jodit components {@link Component} require the parent component [[IJodit]], or [[IViewBased]] to work.
+Jodit components [Component] require the parent component [[IJodit]], or [[IViewBased]] to work.
 But Jodit itself is also a component.
-And for its initialization it only needs options.
+And for its initialization, it only needs options.

 Also [[Dialog]], it does not need a Jodit instance to run.
 You can display the dialog independently of the editor.